corbindavenport/imageshare/README.md

 heroku open
 ```

-ImageShare also requires an API key from [Imgbb.com](http://imgbb.com).
+ImageShare also requires an [Imgur API key](https://api.imgur.com/oauth2/addclient).
 Once you create an account and obtain a key, save it to your Heroku's configuration:

 ```
 heroku config:set API_KEY=thekeygoeshere